what-ethernet-cable-to-buy

 Internet speed test for Cat 5e, Cat 6 and Cat 7 cables (Source)

 As you can see, there wasn’t much difference between the cables at 2.5 Gbps over short distances.
 The main bottleneck in the test wasn’t the cables itself but rather the network adapter.
 To notice a difference, you’d need long distances, ‘noisy’ background and a 10 Gbps connection.
-For most home users, this isn’t a problem at the moment as of 2022.
+This isn’t a problem for most home users.

 Should you bother buying Cat 6a and higher Ethernet cables at all?